Yamal (icebreaker)

 Yamal is one of the Russian Arktika family of icebreakers, the most powerful icebreakers in the world.
-These ships must cruise in cold water to cool their reactors, so they cannot pass through the tropics to undertake voyages in the Southern hemisphere.
+These ships must cruise in cold water to cool their reactors, so they cannot pass through the tropics to undertake voyages in the Southern Hemisphere.

 Yamal carries one helicopter and several Zodiac boats.
 Radio and satellite communications systems are installed which can provide navigation, telephone, fax, and email services.
 Amenities include a large dining room (capable of holding all 100 passengers in one sitting), a library, passenger lounge, auditorium, volleyball court, gymnasium, heated indoor swimming pool, a sauna, and an infirmary.
 She is equipped with 50 passenger cabins and suites, all with toilets, exterior windows, a television, and a desk.

 Yamal also played a significant role in creation of annual travel expeditions to the North Pole, being one of the few vessels capable of getting there and bringing tourists with it in safety.
 Since 1993 the icebreaker was operated by Murmansk Shipping Company and in 2001–2008 the operation was made by Murmansk Shipping Company and Poseidon Expeditions.
 Yamal has made a total of 47 voyages to the North Pole.

+In August 2025 a woman, Marina Starovoitova, became the captain of Yamal.
+She is the world’s first female captain of a nuclear icebreaker.
+She rose through the ranks from a sailor to Senior Assistant Captain and then Captain.